Brentford branch line: Early years

 Brunel's famous 'Three Bridges' has the road cross above the Grand Junction Canal, with the railway in a cutting beneath the two.
 The Three Bridges bridge crossing is a unique transport intersection, and was to be Brunel's last project before he died on 15 September 1859 just two months after its completion.
 The correct name for it should be Windmill Bridge – named after the Southall Mill, which stood on the south-western side of the original canal bridge which was first built in the 1790s when the canal was cut.
 J. M. W. Turner painted this windmill in 1806.
-The Three Bridges has been designated a Scheduled Ancient Monument by English Heritage.
+The Three Bridges has been designated a scheduled monument by English Heritage.

 The line and dock were officially opened on 15 July 1859, with freight services on the line commencing three days later.
 From the outset, these were worked by the GWR, to whom the line was leased under the Great Western and Brentford Railway Leasing Act 1859 (22 Vict. c. xiii).
 In February 1872, following a number of disputes, the Brentford company was amalgamated into the GWR.

 A passenger service had also been projected during construction, and thus a separate platform at Southall station was set aside for this purpose.
 The service eventually commenced on 1 May 1860.

 When built, the line consisted of a single track, which was carried into Brentford on a 240-yard viaduct, at the end of which a double track ran into the dock.
 However, ballast had been laid to allow doubling of the entire route, and in 1861 a standard gauge track added to the original broad gauge line.
 The new track was used by the freight services, while passenger trains continued to use the broad gauge track.
 Complete conversion of the line to standard gauge took place in 1875.
 The branch originally had its own single-road engine shed with a 40ft turntable, situated to the east of Southall station near the junction with the main line, but this was closed and demolished in June 1884.